seanturner/mls-architecture/draft-ietf-mls-architecture.md

-Message Integrity and Authentication mean that an honest Client should only accept a message if it was sent by a group member and that one Client must not be able to send a message which other Clients accept as being from another Client.
+Message Integrity and Authentication mean that an honest Client should only accept a message if it was sent by a group member and that one Client cannot  send a message which other Clients accept as being from another Client.

 A corollary to this statement is that the AS and the DS can't read the content of messages sent between Members as